Summary

 The Disability Royal Commission’s public hearing examined the violence, abuse, neglect and deprivation of human rights experienced by Kaleb and Jonathon over 20 years.
 The report made a number of recommendations, including that the State of Queensland conduct an independent review into the powers and responsibilities of all the departments and agencies that engaged with Kaleb, Jonathon and their late father, Paul Barrett.

-The Ombudsman has commenced an investigation on his initiative under s 18(1)(b) of the Ombudsman Act 2001.
+The Ombudsman is investigating on his initiative under s 18(1)(b) of the Ombudsman Act 2001.
 This investigation accepts the Agreed Facts as presented in the Disability Royal Commission’s public hearing report.
 In keeping with recommendation 5.2 of that report, the focus of the investigation will be on the relevant agencies’ current practices and procedures.
 This means individual incidents across the 20-year history of agency involvement with Kaleb, Jonathon and Paul Barrett, and the agencies’ responses to those incidents, will not be the focus of the investigation.

 Given the significant public interest in this investigation, the Ombudsman may publish information on this website from time to time throughout the course of the investigation.